ENCODE: Encoding NetFlows for Network Anomaly Detection: Evaluation of ENCODE

-To learn a model with Flexfringe, the tool expects us to provide a list of traces as input.
-Each trace consists of a list of symbols.
-To transform the train and test set into the input format of the tool, we have used a sliding window to create the traces for the train and test set.
-Each flow is transformed into a symbol and it is created by concatenating the encoding of the selected features together to form a single string with the following form: $PROTOCOL\_BYTES\_DURATION$.
-Note that the protocol feature is already categorical, therefore we do not need to run our encoding algorithm on this feature.
-However, we did use an integer encoding that converts each protocol to a numerical value.
-For the creation of traces, we first sort the NetFlow data based on the connections (i.e. combination of source and destination host) and we drop traces that have a length smaller than the size of the sliding window.
-We drop the short traces as we deem these traces to not provide enough information on the sequential behaviour that is occurring in the network.
+Since we are using two ML models that learn the sequential behavior from sequences, we need to transform the NetFlow data into sequences (or traces).
+Each sequence consists of a list of symbols, where each flow is transformed into a symbol.
+A symbol for an arbitrary flow is constructed by concatenating the encoded values of the selected features into a single string in the following format: $PROTOCOL\_BYTES\_PACKETS\_DURATION$.
+Note that the protocol feature is already a categorical feature and does not need to be encoded using ENCODE.
+Instead, we apply an integer encoding that converts each protocol into a numerical value.
+To generate traces, we use a sliding window of length 20 on the symbols constructed from flows of the same connection (i.e. combination of source and destination host).
+Traces shorter than the sliding window size are discarded, as we deem these insufficient to provide meaningful information for model learning.